Russian Communist Workers' Party of the Communist Party of the Soviet Union: Positions on the Ukraine Invasion

 The party supported the recognition of the Donetsk People's Republic and the Luhansk People's Republic by Russia, stating that it is a decision taken "much later than it should have been, but better late than never."

 RCWP opposed the 2022 Russian invasion of Ukraine by announcing: "we have no doubts that the true aims of the Russian state in this war are quite imperialistic — to strengthen the position of imperialist Russia in world market competition..." and the party called for an end to "fratricidal conflicts."
 Later the party said the war had a 'positive component', assessing Russia's actions during the invasion of Ukraine as a fight against fascism and protection of the people of Donbass, yet it still defined the invasion as being imperialism on the part of the Russian Federation.

-In 2022, the youth wing of the RCWP split from the party due to its support for the ongoing Russo-Ukrainian War.
+In 2022, the youth wing of the RCWP, the RCYL(B) split from the party due to the party's support for the ongoing Russo-Ukrainian War.

 On 28 September 2023, former members of the RCWP and OKP, who left these parties due to disagreement with the leadership's position on the Ukrainian conflict, issued a joint statement "For the revolutionary renewal of the communist movement in Russia," which proclaimed a course for the creation of a new communist party.
 They later formed the Russian Communist Party (Internationalists).
 The founding congress of the RCP(i) was held on 22–23 June 2024.